teaxyz/teaBASE/Docs/clean-install-guide.md

 > [!IMPORTANT]
 > Transfer your pack to external storage before clean installing!
 A USB key or
-> another computer are good.
+> another computer is good.

 Once macOS is clean installed, transfer the pack back and open it.
 The bundled `restore` script will reinstall your packages, apps and dotfile configuration.